 Shipping Aquariums (including stands & wood canopies)

-This is a warehouse that the carriers use to load/unload/transfer shipments.
+The freight terminal is a warehouse the carriers use to load, unload, and transfer shipments.
 Most larger cities have them.
-The only requirement will be that you have access to a vehicle or trailer capable of bringing the aquarium back with you.
-They will load the freight onto your vehicle via forklift, so you shouldn’t need to bring any help.
+However, if you choose this method, you will need access to a vehicle or trailer capable of bringing the aquarium back with you.
+Personnel at the terminal will load the freight onto your vehicle via forklift, so you shouldn’t need to bring any help.

 Typically, when the package arrives at their warehouse, they will notify you that it is available for pick-up.
 This will usually be the least expensive option.
 It also gives you greater flexibility with regards to a time frame for picking up your tank.

 Shipping to a business address with loading dock or forklift: In the eyes of the freight carrier, a business address is an address that has either a loading dock or forklift capable of removing the freight from the truck.
 It should also have enough space to allow a large truck to get in and out.

 Shipping to a business address without a loading dock or forklift: This is an address that keeps normal business hours and will have somebody on hand to accept freight, as they usually will not call to make a delivery appointment.
 In some instances, a few people might be able to unload the freight by hand.
 Most times a liftgate truck will be necessary to lower the package down to the ground so it can be removed.
 You will probably be charged an additional fee for switching freight over to a liftgate truck (usually about $100).

 Shipping to a residential address: If none of the above will work and you need to have your aquarium shipped to a residential address, the cost will be significantly higher.
 Most carriers will call you to make a delivery appointment.
 This gives you the chance to arrange to have help available if needed.